I tried HeyGen but there's like a 3-second delay. For live events, that's death.

 After this step: The avatar listens to your speech, responds through the LLM, and animates its mouth in sync with the audio.
 You should see the character speaking with natural lip movement.

+The streaming avatar API stays fast because the only network round-trip is the one to your voice provider — the lip-sync work is local.
 For deeper ElevenLabs-specific setup, see how to add a talking avatar to ElevenLabs.

 Step 4: Add Expressions and Emotional Responses